Mushu: Design and personality

 Tom was Mushu's supervising animator, and Chris Sanders was one of his character designers.
 Tom had originally expected to be assigned a less prominent character, but Mushu ultimately became his first job as a supervising animator.
 He was hired to work on Mushu a year before production began on Mulan, during a period when Disney had yet to cast the character or determine his personality.
 Additionally, character designer Harald Siepermann drew concept art from his studio in Germany for the first few weeks of production, but remained uncredited due to working less than 200 hours on the film.
 The animators had considered several animals for Mushu, including a two-headed serpent.
 At various stages of development, Mushu was changed from two different dragons who morph into one by the end of the film, to a phoenix, and finally a dragon.
 Due to constant script revisions early on, Tom drew generic versions of the character, avoiding poses and facial expressions.

 Tom borrowed inspiration from several aspects of Chinese culture when designing the character, including woodblock printing and sculptures from temples.
 Although Disney had featured European-style dragons in several previous animated projects, Mushu was the studio's first Chinese dragon, and Tom worked to differentiate the character from his predecessors.
 The animator realized that Chinese and European dragons are very different in appearance, describing the former as "thin and snake-like while the European dragons were often thick and more like a crocodile".
-Tom also researched dragons and dragon-like characters from previous Disney films, including Elliott from Pete’s Dragon (1977), Maleficent from Sleeping Beauty (1959) and the Hydra from Hercules (1997), while The Reluctant Dragon (1941) in particular was studied to see how animators approached a simplified, humorous dragon during the 1940s.
+Tom also researched dragons and dragon-like characters from previous Disney films, including Elliott from Pete's Dragon (1977), Maleficent from Sleeping Beauty (1959) and the Hydra from Hercules (1997), while The Reluctant Dragon (1941) in particular was studied to see how animators approached a simplified, humorous dragon during the 1940s.
 Tom was also inspired by the work of fellow Disney animator Eric Goldberg, who had sketched Aladdin's Genie briefly transforming into a dragon.
 He described the final design of Mushu as a combination of many different animals, possessing "whiskers like a catfish, scales like a fish, cow ears, the hairy lip of a camel, horns like a goat and talons of an eagle".
 Tom made his own color models for the character, which was uncommon for a supervising animator to do.
-Although the animators had wanted Mushu's tale to be purple to match his horns, a Disney executive insisted that it be red like the rest of the character, much to Tony's chagrin.
+Although the animators had wanted Mushu's tail to be purple to match his horns, a Disney executive insisted that it be red like the rest of the character, much to Tony's chagrin.
 In an act of protest, the animators secretly colored his tail purple in one brief scene in the film when he is riding on Khan's back.